John Davison (Canadian cricketer)

 John Michael Davison (born 9 May 1970) is a former Canadian professional cricketer who captained the national side in One Day Internationals.
-He was a hard-hitting right-handed batsman in the top or middle order, who bowled right-arm off break.
+He was a hard-hitting right-handed batsman in the top or middle order, and also bowled right-arm off break.

 Davison retired in March 2011, playing his last game against Australia at the 2011 World Cup.

 Early life

 He was born in Campbell River, British Columbia to Australian teachers on a one-year teaching exchange, Davison moved to Australia and attended school at St Ignatius' College, Riverview where he was a member of the 1st XI before playing grade cricket in Sydney for Gordon and Mosman and Melbourne and attending the Australian Cricket Academy in 1993.
 He was a member of the Victoria state squad for a number of years but was unable to hold down a regular place in the side.

 International career

 In 1999, Davison agreed to spend the Australian winters in Canada as a club player and coach.
 He quickly became involved with the Canadian national team, representing them in the 2001 ICC Trophy where Canada performed well to qualify for the 2003 Cricket World Cup in South Africa and Zimbabwe.

 At the World Cup, Davison made an overnight name for himself, stunning the strong West Indies team with an aggressive innings of 111 (reaching 100 from 67 balls, then the quickest century in World Cup history at that time, and the first One Day International century for Canada), before making a half-century against New Zealand at the incredible strike rate of 200.

 Continuing his form for Canada, Davison returned to the national line-up for the 2004 ICC Intercontinental Cup, and was named as captain.
 He was in inspirational form as Canada overcame rivals USA, top-scoring with 84 in Canada's first innings and taking match figures of 17 for 137 (8 for 61 and 9 for 76), the best first-class match figures anywhere in the world since Jim Laker's 19 for 90 during the 1956 Ashes.

 Davison has continued to represent Canada internationally as captain of the team, and against Bermuda in 2006 he scored his only first-class century, 165 from 175 balls.

 Retained as captain of Canada for the 2007 Cricket World Cup, Davison reached 50 against New Zealand from only 23 balls.